ianyyang/LeagueOracle/README.md

 ## What is League Oracle? 🎮🔍
 League Oracle is a statistical analysis tool meant to be used in conjunction of a live League of Legends game, specifically focusing on the Summoner's Rift game mode.
 Players can freely screenshot their in-game loading screen, input it into League Oracle, and receive a whole ton of useful data pertaining to their match: the Summoners, the Champions, and everything in between.

 A great player is able to observe key information during the game, as it happens, and utilize it in order to optimize their gameplay strategies.
-League Oracle provides you with vital pre-game information regarding your teammates, the enemy team, among other things, so you can leverage it to get clinch that next promotion closer to the ever ellusive Challenger ranking.
+League Oracle provides you with vital pre-game information regarding your teammates, the enemy team, among other things, so you can leverage it to get clinch that next promotion closer to the ever elusive Challenger ranking.

 ## The Technical Details
 **Technologies Used: React.js, Node.js, Express.js, MongoDB, Tesseract OCR Engine, Riot Games API**